-The Performance Plan process for all situations other than a didactic course failure will be initiated by the Department Chair (MSN, including ADN Bridge Entry, and PGC students in didactic coursework), Clinical Director (MSN and PGC students in clinical coursework), or Program Director (PM-DNP students).
+The Performance Plan process for all situations other than a didactic course failure will be initiated by the Department Chair (MSN and PGC students in didactic coursework), Clinical Director (MSN and PGC students in clinical coursework), or Program Director (PM-DNP students).
 A Performance Plan initiated by communication, professionalism, plagiarism, and clinical issues may be initiated at any point in time and is not strictly related to academic success in a course.
 A Performance Plan will be considered completed when the student successfully meets the objectives set forth in the Performance Plan within the established timeframe as designated in the Performance Plan.
-Failure to meet the objectives set forth in the Performance Plan, or review for potential dismissal from FNU.
+Failure to meet the objectives set forth in the Performance Plan within the established timeframe will result in a re-evaluation of the plan, escalation to a second Performance Plan, or review for potential dismissal from FNU.
 Failure to participate in the process or agree to the terms of a Performance Plan is grounds for review for dismissal from FNU.